-Hitting the right price point for different customers is a crucial element in the overall marketing strategy.
-Big data allows for real time monitoring and analysis of prices, product and level of consumer interest, which then allows marketers to adjust pricing in a responsive way based upon customer behavior, such as discounts for those who are hesitant purchasers.
+- Dynamic pricing.
+Establishing the right price point for different customers is a crucial element in the overall marketing strategy.
+Big data allows for real-time monitoring and analysis of prices, product and level of consumer interest, which then allows marketers to adjust pricing in a responsive way based upon customer behavior, such as discounts for those who are hesitant purchasers.

-Calculating the ROI on specific advertising efforts has been an incredible challenge for marketers historically, and over half of marketers report that they find it difficult to attribute specific activities directly to revenue.iii With the advanced analytics capabilities of big data solutions, all crucial measures are accounted for, such as the level of investment, consumer responses and actions and the channel in which it is delivered.
+- Measuring ROI.
+Historically, calculating the ROI on specific advertising efforts has been an incredible challenge for marketers, and over half of marketers report that they find it difficult to attribute specific activities directly to revenue.iii With the advanced analytics capabilities of big data solutions, all crucial measures are accounted for, such as the level of investment, consumer responses and actions and the channel in which it is delivered.
 This provides a precise ROI and can inform better budgeting decisions.

-When big data analytics is analyzed in light of historical data, statistical algorithms are able to determine the chances of future results and behaviors.
+- Forecasting.
+When big data analytics are analyzed in light of historical data, statistical algorithms are able to determine the chances of future results and behaviors.
 This is leading to a much more effective ability to forecast customer behavior and adjust marketing efforts based upon this information.

+- Increasing loyalty.
 Loyal customers are a huge asset.
-They make up a large portion of any company's clientele, they often serve as brand ambassadors and they do not need the same level of advertising spending in order to result in sales.
+They make up a large portion of any company's clientele, they often serve as brand ambassadors, and they do not need the same level of advertising spending in order to produce sales.
 Big data analytics can help companies increase loyal customers by ensuring that their customer journey is pleasant and they are delivering what customers actually want.

-Data can inform product features consumers like and dislike.
-This can allow them to adjust marketing efforts in a way that allows them to focus on the most popular and positive elements of the product or service.
-This data can also be used for design suggestions, which ultimately improves the product in way that customers want – which makes it easier to advertise and sell.
+- Enhancing Product Offerings.
+Data can inform about product features consumers like and dislike.
+This can allow businesses to adjust marketing efforts in a way that allows them to focus on the most popular and positive elements of the product or service.
+This data can also be used for design suggestions, which ultimately improves the product in way that customers want, making it easier to advertise and sell.